AdhamHamed/AdhamHamed/README.md

-# 🏄‍♂️ Forrest Knight

-**`Digital Craftsman (Developer/Filmmaker/Creator)`**
+# 🕸 Adham Hamed

+**`Cyber Gandalf (Developer/Cybersecurity Analyst/Creator)`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 500k subscribers.
+I'm an Egyptian MERN-stack developer and (future) content creator building my version of the digital world one step at a time.
+I do my best to get better in programming skills such as problem solving, OOP, desing patterns, and many more.
+I found myself more interested in back-end even though I'm pretty decent at front-end; but the moment I started learning Node.js and express.js, that was a complete different feeling✨.

+In cybersecurity: I'm a detail-oriented cybersecurity professional dedicated to protecting organizations and the people they serve.
+Knowledge about the NIST frameworks and able to implement security controls to ensure compliance with international regulations related to data protection.
+Expericence with identifying threats, risks, and vulnerabilities; security hardening; threat modeling; and incident escalation and response.
+Proficient in the use of Linux command-line, SQL, and Python.
+Strong communication and cybersecurity-related problem-solving skills.
+Recently completed the Google Cybersecurity Professional Certificate, a rigorous, skill-based program that covers key cybersecurity knowledge and skills.
+Acitve on ctfs and active/retired machines focusing more on securing vulnerable machines.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">